Skip to content

 )

-The two forms are mutually exclusive — passing request= together with any other kwarg raises TypeError.
-The request-model form is useful when you build orders out of band (config, queue, test harness) and want to type-check the whole payload at construction time.
+The request-model form lets you build orders out of band (config, queue, test harness) and type-check the whole payload at construction time.
+Prices and counts are Decimal; side is the book side ("bid" / "ask", not "yes" / "no"); client_order_id is required.

 extra="forbid" everywhere